RonenYakov/DeepLearning-Projects/README.md

 2. Train the model on FashionMNIST by executing all cells.
 3. Evaluate the model on the test set to observe the classification performance.

+## Further Details
+You can find more detailed explanations in the notebook.
+Additionally, a comparison with a **CNN model** tested on the same dataset is included, along with some interesting conclusions.

 ## Future Improvements
 - Implement **ResNet-101** to compare performance with **ResNet-50**.
 - Experiment with **different optimizers** like **SGD with momentum**.